arman-miranda/classroom-application/README.md

   * #### All Users
     * ~~Shows all users and admins could give roles to any user.~~
-    * Fix error where when adding a new role, the resource associated isn't destroyed.
+    * ~~Fix error where when adding a new role, the resource associated isn't destroyed.~~
-    * Fix error where student and teacher duplicates are possible.
     * ~~Can add, edit, and delete users along with its associated resource~~

   * #### Teachers (Still not sure how to implement)